 Lungs and digestive tract are almost fully matured, and since almost all organs are fully developed and functional by now, the baby’s growth will mostly focus on maturing these organs, growing muscle mass and fat stores.

 There will not be too many novelties in these next few weeks, precisely because your baby is almost ‘cooked.’
-However, there are a few ‘fine tuning’ aspects that are important.
+However, there are a few ‘fine-tuning’ aspects that are important.
 For example, your baby can now open his/her eyes better, and the irises are responsive to light, contracting and dilating as required.
 Even though your baby can now make the difference between night and day, unfortunately, the sleep schedule will not be accordingly, so don’t get your hopes up

 Don’t be surprised if your baby will be jumping up and down when you are near something that makes really loud noises.
 He or she will startle when this is the case.
-Also, your baby may move to the rhythm of the certain music.
+Also, your baby may move to the rhythm of certain music.
 Research studies with heart rates show that babies even manifest preferences for certain genres.
 You can see if your baby has the same music preferences as you or as your partner.
 May the best win!

 Let’s move the spotlight to you now!
 You may feel more tired than ever before.
 Even if you have been energetic so far, it will inevitably get to you.
 It’s only natural as you are getting bigger and heavier.
 However, remember that exercise is still essential for your health.
 Try to do activities that don’t require maximum effort, like swimming, stretching or walking.
 The most important thing remains listening to your body.
 Rest when you need it, especially if you are having trouble sleeping at night, but under no circumstances turn into a couch potato.

 Your weight gain should be somewhere between 21 and 28 pounds (9.5 and 12,5 kg), depending on your metabolism.
 I must emphasize again on the eating.
 Don’t eat for two!
 It is a stupid saying used as an excuse to overeat.
 Keeping a healthy diet is enough.
 Or must I remind you that 200 extra calories per day during pregnancy are enough?
-Anything more than that is called excess, and it’s unhealthy.
+Anything more than that is called an excess, and it’s unhealthy.